MyThemeShopTeam/WP-Review/readme.txt

 == Changelog ==

-= v5.0.6 (Sep 25, 2018) =
+= v5.0.6 (Sep 24, 2018) =
-* Fixed default global settings not getting applied in the single post
+* Fixed few global settings were getting applied in the single post
+* Changed rating color to yellow for all the backend data
+* Fixed small bug related to extra semicolon

 = v5.0.5 (Sep 19, 2018) =
 * Fixed colorpicker conflict with Avada theme